Sofia from A to Z: Welcome, dear EU officials

 N: Nightlife

 Sofia has a great nightlife.
-Try Sofia Live Club, Swining Hall or Studio 5 for some good performances, and any place you see for mostly inexpensive drinks.
+Try Sofia Live Club, Swinging Hall or Studio 5 for some good performances, and any place you see for mostly inexpensive drinks.
 Try to avoid places run by Hulk types who drive expensive, German-made vehicles.

 O: Opera